-We are fortunate to work in a county that abounds with organizations which can provide knowledgeable staff for information, items that can be borrowed for classroom use, speakers and field trip sites.
-We list some here in alpha order.
+We are fortunate to work in a county which abounds with organizations that can provide professional learning, knowledgeable staff for information, items that can be borrowed for classroom use, speakers and field trip sites.
+We list some of those organizations here, mostly in alpha order.

 If you have another local resource you like, please send their contact information along with brief information about what they provide to us to firstname.lastname@example.org.

 Check out this link for Educator Workshops, TIDE courses, Professional Networks and other events of interest to educators.

 Our own “neighborhood” US Department of Energy Lab offers K-12 programming, such as the Middle School Science Bowl and the Rube Goldberg Competition, as well as workshops and summer institutes for teachers.
 You'll find a calendar of activities, the NEWTON Ask a Scientist link, and field trip info among much more at their site.

 Located in Naperville on the McDonald Farm, their mission is to preserve open space and natural lands, protect rivers and watersheds, and promote stewardship of our environment in DuPage, Kane, Kendall and Will Counties.
 Take a look at their education programming.

 They also house The Green Earth Institute that began as an organic food co-op or CSA (Community Sponsored Agriculture) and has now grown to offer educational programming of its own.